elixir-no-nels/rbFlow-Germline/README.md

 If you want to use an interval list the flag is `-l` and you need provide a complete file path to it, for the default interval list it would look like this: `-l /put/the/actual/absolute/path/here/oskar.list`

 And that's it!
-You should be able to run the workflow now, if you have any additional questions you can contact (Kjell Petersen)[mailto:kjell.petersen@uib.no] or (Oskar Vidarsson)[mailto:oskar.vidarsson@uib.no].
+You should be able to run the workflow now, if you have any additional questions you can contact [Kjell Petersen](mailto:kjell.petersen@uib.no) or [Oskar Vidarsson](mailto:oskar.vidarsson@uib.no).
+The rest of the documentation covers technical nitty gritty things for systems developers.

 ## Setting up the rbFlow-Germline slurm workflow from scratch